JohannesSchreurs/threejs-boilerplate/README.md

 # A boilerplate for Three.js
 Basic boilerplate for Three.js projects.
-It comes with some basic settings and included packages (SASS, Stats.js).
+It comes with some basic settings and included packages (SASS, Stats.js, dat.gui, TrackballControls).
 Packages are bundled by [parcel](https://parceljs.org/).

 # Setup
 Use following commands: